- Sign in and date the Occupancy Record Form (ORF).

 - Computer and/or tablet

-- Surge protectors - multi outlet power strip with an integral circuit breaker for fuse, 15 amps maximum, cord no longer than 10 feet, UL rating
+- Surge protectors (multi outlet power strip) with an integral circuit breaker for fuse, 15 amps maximum, cord no longer than 10 feet, bear the UL approval rating, and are plugged directly into a wall outlet.

 - Personal toiletries